 Learn About the Birds of the Superior National Forest

 The wide variety of classes offered through North House Folk School is designed to intrigue birders at all levels (888-387-9762).
-Visit one of the premier nature centers in the region for an opportunity to learn hands-on through bird banding during migration, or a naturalist workshop at either Sugarloaf Cove Nature Center in Schroeder, or Chik-Wauk Museum and Nature Center on the Gunflint Trail.
+Visit one of the premier nature centers in the region for an opportunity to learn hands-on through bird banding during migration, and a naturalist workshop at Sugarloaf Cove Nature Center in Schroeder, or identify the boreal birds at Chik-Wauk Museum and Nature Center on the Gunflint Trail.
 Explore on your own, download our free birding guide or contact the Grand Marais Visitor Center (888-922-5000) for a copy.